min2ha/ukwa-site/content/target/36221/index.en.md

   "subject": "Scottish Parliament Election 2016"
 }

-# Martin McCluskey - A Fresh Start for Labour in the West of Scotland

 Martin McCluskey is the Scottish Labour candidate for the West Scotland list in the 2016 Scottish Parliament election.